neain/Roombound/README.md

 Confirm before deleting? (add tooltip that with this checked, you will break apart combined rooms with no check) Group sub room option - auto delete sub rooms? (add tooltip with explanation, the var should already exist) Snap to Grid - if true then moving a room will snap it to the grid and pressing shift will 'unlock' it from the grid. if false, then nothing snaps UNLESS you hold shift. (this exists already)

-   66. add cookies to keep options between sessions. this is both the options window and grouping options window. should be very simple?
+66. add persistance to keep options between sessions.
+   67. remove obsolete close() from ALL the windows.
+68. Verify window.js is the single place deciding how all open windows get closed.

 70. add ability to save a map/url combination so you can hand it to a friend and they just load it without any extra work. should just be an export button in the main file list?
 * make it work like the loadURL in that you give it a URL of a map... and IF it loads without any issues... then we can give the user a link with https://neain.github.io/Roombound/?map= and then the url they just gave us.